-- Passengers entering Malaysia will be quarantined for a period of 10 days.
+- Passengers entering Malaysia will be quarantined for a period of 7 to 10 days.

 - This time period will be reduced to 7 days in case the COVID-19 PCR test that was taken at least 3 days before their arrival in Malaysia is negative.

 - Quarantine expenses are borne by the passenger.

 - Domestic border crossings might require you to quarantine as well as undergo testing.